strategicdata/pmhc-mds-spec/doc/include/definitions.rst

   :5: All of the time
   :6: Don't know
   :9: Not stated / Missing
-:Notes:
-  In the past 4 weeks, how often did you feel worthless?

 ----------

 K10+ - Question 11
 ^^^^^^^^^^^^^^^^^^

+In the past four weeks, how many days were you totally unable to work, study or manage your day to day activities because of these feelings?

 :Field name: k10p_item11

 :Data type: integer
-:Notes:
-  In the past four weeks, how many days were you totally unable to work, study or manage your day to day activities because of these feelings?

 ----------

 K10+ - Question 12
 ^^^^^^^^^^^^^^^^^^

+Aside from those days, in the past four weeks, how many days were you able to work or study or manage your day to day activities, but had to cut down on what you did because of these feelings?

 :Field name: k10p_item12

 :Data type: integer
-:Notes:
-  Aside from those days, in the past four weeks, how many days were you able to work or study or manage your day to day activities, but had to cut down on what you did because of these feelings?

 ----------

 K10+ - Question 13
 ^^^^^^^^^^^^^^^^^^

+In the past four weeks, how many times have you seen a doctor or any other health professional about these feelings?

 :Field name: k10p_item13

 :Data type: integer
-:Notes:
-  In the past four weeks, how many times have you seen a doctor or any other health professional about these feelings?

 ----------

 K10+ - Question 14
 ^^^^^^^^^^^^^^^^^^

+In the past four weeks, how often have physical health problems been the main cause of these feelings?

 :Field name: k10p_item14